Diana Taylor (superintendent)

 Diana Lancaster Taylor (born February 6, 1955) is an American business executive.
 She was the New York Superintendent of Banks from 2003 to 2007.
-Taylor was the First Lady of New York City from 2002 to 2013 through her domestic partnership with politician and businessperson Michael Bloomberg.
+Taylor was the First Lady of New York City from 2002 to 2013 through her domestic partnership with politician and businessman Michael Bloomberg.

 Early life

-Taylor was born in Greenwich, Connecticut, to Lois Johnston (O'Neill), a schoolteacher, and Edwin Douglas Taylor, a Union Carbide biochemist.
+Taylor was born in Greenwich, Connecticut.
 Taylor stated in an article in The New York Times: "Growing up, I imagined I would come to New York, get married, move to the suburbs and have kids.
 It just didn’t happen that way."

 Education

 Taylor attended Greenwich Country Day School, where her mother was a teacher, from first through ninth grade.
 She spent one year at Milton Academy before graduating from Greenwich High School.
 She earned an A.B. in economics from Dartmouth College, an MPH from Columbia University Mailman School of Public Health, and an MBA from Columbia Business School.

 Career

 After graduating from Dartmouth, Taylor joined the New York City Department of Social Services.
 While in business school, she worked nights and weekends as an administrator at St. Vincent's Hospital in Brooklyn and in the public finance department at Smith Barney.
 She received an offer for a full-time job at Smith Barney upon graduation from Columbia.
 She subsequently worked for Lehman Brothers and Donaldson Lufkin & Jenrette.

 In 1996, Taylor became assistant secretary to then Governor George Pataki.
-After briefly working for Keyspan Energy and serving as the chief financial officer of the Long Island Power Authority, she returned to the Pataki administration as deputy secretary, rising to chief advisor on finance and housing issues.
+After briefly working for Keyspan Energy and serving as the chief financial officer of the Long Island Power Authority, she returned to the Pataki administration as deputy secretary.

-In May 2003, she became New York State superintendent of banks, in which capacity she headed the New York State Banking Department and chaired the New York State Banking Board.
+In May 2003, she became New York State superintendent of banks.

 In 2007, she become managing director at Wolfensohn Fund Management.

 Taylor serves on the boards of ACCION International and the YMCA of Greater New York, as director of Citigroup and Brookfield Properties, and as vice chairman of Solera Capital.

 In 2006, Taylor was also reportedly considered by the George W. Bush administration as a prospective nominee to serve as the Chairwoman and Chief Executive Officer of the Federal Deposit Insurance Corporation (FDIC), but was not appointed to the post.
 Taylor considered running as a Republican in the 2010 United States Senate special election in New York against Democratic Senator Kirsten Gillibrand, but ultimately decided not to run.